Vibe-House-LLC/memeSRC/README_COLLAGE_TEMPLATES.md

 ## Phase 3 – Editor Integration & Cleanup
 - [ ] Swap the editor autosave pipeline (`saveProjectNow`, autosave effects, thumbnail regeneration) to call the new async helpers.
 Introduce debouncing or a write queue to avoid overlapping mutations and to coalesce thumbnail + state updates.
 - [ ] Make sure the `/projects` view reflects remote changes promptly (refetch after mutations or maintain a shared store).
 Currently `ProjectsPage` reloads on window focus; adjust or supplement as needed.
 - [ ] Retire or gate the `localStorage` fallback once production data is validated.
-If a migration script is required to push existing local drafts, outline the CLI/Amplify steps here.
+If a migration script is required to migrate existing local drafts, capture the high-level steps and required approvals; avoid documenting direct `amplify push`/apply commands.
 - [ ] Add or update tests (e.g., mock Amplify in unit tests for the helper layer, add smoke tests around the CRUD cycle).
 Track gaps here until implemented.

 ## Open Questions & Notes